sd2beatles/MySQL-recipe-in-English-/chapter 6.md

 INET_ATON(exp1) to return the numerical value of IP address.

-INET_NTOA(exp1) to concvert the numberical value into IP address.
+INET_NTOA(exp1) to concvert the numerical value into IP address.